to home page«Home

 We have yet to venture into the loft at Hammersmith, and if I find anything else that sheds light on the mystery, I will let you know!
 In the meantime, I attach the signed pages from the Holy Communion - Simple Preparation and The Narrow Way books.
 Many thanks and kind regards, Pauline and Patrick Currie

-Holy Commumion and The Narrow Way
+Holy Communion and The Narrow Way

 IF YOU HAVE ANY INFORMATION ABOUT ARTHUR HENRY AUSTEN-LEIGH OR CAN ADD ANYTHING TO THIS WEBPAGE